Flowering Bougainvillea

 Types of Bougainvillea

 There is the Purple Queen, Scarlett O’Hara, The Gold Rush, and Barbara Karst Bougainvillea shown above.
-All these are made by Monrovia.com
+See more images and descriptions of these plants over at Monrovia.com

 Purple Bougainvillea

 The most common is the Purple Bougainvillea.
-Will grow about 15 ft. wide and tall.
-It will bloom from late spring until late fall.
+Will grow about 15 ft. tall and 10 ft. wide.
+Additionally, they will bloom from late spring until early fall.

 Purple Bougainvillea